YongoDavid/Demo-2024/README.md

 well this is the life i choose , solving problmes and bulidng things are never easy but with time they will be

 WEkk this is tthe end of january , it was an amzing month coding / programming from oone project to another and handling one problem to another
+Submited my project , did my defended it and wrote my exam which was amazing